entr0-pi/ntrip-stations/DEPLOYMENT.md

 - If the pull fails due to local modifications, see the Troubleshooting section below

 ### Database Refresh

+Use the cron helper script in `ops/cron/refresh-db.sh` and see `ops/cron/README.md` for setup details.

 The app refreshes the NTRIP station database via the `/refresh` endpoint.
 Rate limiting (database timestamp-based) prevents excessive downloads.